When governments share their goals and realities with us, we work together with them to chart a course and set priorities to drive transformation.

 Africa’s natural resources industry has enormous potential to transform the economies of many resources rich countries, but the lack of specialized capacity for the management of these resources remains a major challenge.
 ACET’s Extractive Resource Services (ERS) assists governments to maximize the benefits from their natural wealth while sustainably managing those resources.

-In 2009 we worked with the government of Sierra Leone to bring its petroleum policies and laws up to global standards and fully realize the benefits.
+We worked with the government of Sierra Leone to bring its petroleum policies and laws up to global standards and fully realize the benefits.
 Our success in Sierra Leone prompted the government of Liberia to request assistance in developing their own petroleum policy.
 And in partnership with the World Bank, we have begun a comprehensive engagement with the government of Mozambique to develop the institutional and governance structures for its mineral, oil, and gas industries.